Q: When my pet is boarded is he in a pen with other pets?

 they can (but are not required to) stay together.

 Q: Do I need to bring my pets food, toys, and bedding?

-A: You can if you want.
+A: You can food or treats if you want.
 We supply bedding for every pet.
-All the bedding is changed at
+All the bedding is

-least once a day.
+changed at least once a day.
 We have plenty of toys and bones for them to play with.
-We serve
+We

-Bil-Jac food.
+serve Bil-Jac food.
 Bil-jac is a high quality, chicken food that is very easily digested.
-We are
+We

-more than happy to accommodate any special diet, just bring it with you.
-If you choose to
+are more than happy to accommodate any special diet, just bring it with you.
+If you

-bring your own food, we ask that you NOT bring a large bag full.
-They are hard to store
+choose to bring your own food, we ask that you NOT bring a large bag full.
+They are hard

-(especially when we have them for each dog) *Please note that if you do bring in a toy,
+to store (especially when we have them for each dog) *Please note that if you do bring in

-you may not get it back or it may be damaged when they are returned.
+a toy, you may not get it back or it may be damaged when it is returned.
 WE DO NOT

 Q: Why do you charge by the day and not by the night?